stefanzweifel/commonmark-markdown-renderer/tests/stubs/kitchen-sink-expected.md

 - This is a list item which contains multiple paragraphs
   This is the second paragraph.
   This is the third paragraph.
+- This is a list item with multiple paragraphs, but without trailing whitespace in the original document at the end
+  This is the second paragraph.
+  This is the third paragraph.

 ## Task List